Wonderland Engine for Unity Developers

 Packaging

-While a Unity workflow will often preview the game in the editor, in Wonderland Engine the final packaging process is fast enough (less than 1 second) that the final app in the browser can be used as preview.
+While a Unity workflow will often use the in-editor preview, in Wonderland Engine the final packaging process so fast (less than 1 second) that the final app in the browser can be used as preview.

 Multiple Scenes